ishiikurisu/castLabsChallenge/README.md

 ## Prepare

-Create a JSON file named `config/secrets.json` with the proxy's secrets.
+Create a JSON file named `config/secrets.json` inside the `src` folder with the proxy's secrets.
 It may contain one of the following fields:

 - `JWT_SECRET` with the secret hex string for the appended JWT
 - `UPSTREAM` with the upstrea URL for this proxy.